How is Zeffy free?

 Using Zeffy's free ticketing system, they raised an impressive $39,935 and saved $2,000 in fees.
 This event shows how cost-effective — and better, free — online tools can significantly boost a nonprofit's fundraising potential and community engagement.

 Yes, a penny social is a game of chance where the winner is randomly picked.
-Like a silent auction, items are displayed to the attendees.
-But instead of directly bidding, participants place tickets in a basket assigned to the item they want to take home.
-Once the event ends, the emcee will pull a ticket for each item and announce the lucky winner.
+Like a silent auction, items are displayed to attendees.
+But instead of directly bidding, participants place tickets in a basket assigned to the item they want.
+Once the event ends, the emcee pulls a ticket for each item and announces the lucky winner.

-Tricky tray baskets or Chinese auction baskets are prize items in the penny social auctions organized as part of fundraisers or events to raise money for a charitable cause.
-Each basket is loaded with goodies that encourage guests to purchase tickets to win that basket.
+Tricky tray baskets are prize items in penny social auctions organized as part of fundraisers or events to raise money for a charitable cause.
+Each basket is loaded with goodies that encourage guests to purchase tickets for a chance to win.

 The only 100% free